tenable/terrascan-rego-editor/CONTRIBUTING.md

 # How to Contribute

-We'd love to accept your documentation, blogs, bugs, and fixes as a contribution to this project.
+We'd love to accept your documentation, blogs, bugs, and fixes as contributions to this project.
 There are just a few small guidelines you need to follow.

 ## Code reviews